Fidelio: 20th-century performance history

 Fidelio was the first opera performed in Berlin after the end of World War II, with the Deutsche Oper staging it under the baton of Robert Heger at the only undamaged theatre, the Theater des Westens, in September 1945.
 At the time, Thomas Mann remarked: "What amount of apathy was needed [by musicians and audiences] to listen to Fidelio in Himmler's Germany without covering their faces and rushing out of the hall!"

 Not long after the end of World War II and the fall of Nazism, conductor Wilhelm Furtwängler remarked in Salzburg in 1948:

 [T]he conjugal love of Leonore appears, to the modern individual armed with realism and psychology, irremediably abstract and theoretical....
 Now that political events in Germany have restored to the concepts of human dignity and liberty their original significance, this is the opera which, thanks to the music of Beethoven, gives us comfort and courage....
 Certainly, Fidelio is not an opera in the sense we are used to, nor is Beethoven a musician for the theater, or a dramaturgist.
 He is quite a bit more, a whole musician, and beyond that, a saint and a visionary.
 That which disturbs us is not a material effect, nor the fact of the 'imprisonment'; any film could create the same effect.
 No, it is the music, it is Beethoven himself.
 It is this 'nostalgia of liberty' he feels, or better, makes us feel; this is what moves us to tears.
 His Fidelio has more of the Mass than of the Opera to it; the sentiments it expresses come from the sphere of the sacred, and preach a 'religion of humanity' which we never found so beautiful or necessary as we do today, after all we have lived through.
 Herein lies the singular power of this unique opera....
 Independent of any historical consideration ... the flaming message of Fidelio touches deeply.

 We realize that for us Europeans, as for all men, this music will always represent an appeal to our conscience.

 On 5 November 1955, the Vienna State Opera was re-opened with Fidelio, conducted by Karl Böhm.
 This performance was the first live television broadcast by ORF at a time when there were about 800 television sets in Austria.

 The first night of Fidelio at the Semperoper in Dresden on 7 October 1989 on the occasion of the 40th anniversary of the DDR (East Germany) coincided with violent demonstrations at the city's main train station.
 The applause after the "Prisoners' Chorus" interrupted the performance for considerable time, and the production by Christine Mielitz had the chorus appear in normal street clothes at the end, signifying their role as representatives of the audience.
-Four weeks later, on 9 November 1989, the fall of the Berlin Wall signalled the end of East Germany's regime.
+Nearly five weeks later, on 9 November 1989, the fall of the Berlin Wall signalled the end of East Germany's regime.